JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - An event handler function will always have the 'this' keyword of the DOM element of for which it is attached - i.e. `form.addEventListener('submit', this._newWorkout)` - would be `form`.
 To fix this you always use `bind()` as you want to point the this keyword to the object.
 - Any object should have some kind of unique identifier, so that later we can identify it through its ID - we would have to use an ID library usually.
 - It's a good habit to use 'small helper functions' to make your code a lot cleaner.

+- <strong>Working with local storage</strong> - this is an API - `localStorage.setItem('name', 'string you want to store and be associated with a key')` - it is only advised to use for small amounts of data otherwise it will slow down the application.
+If you open up the console, go to application and have a look at local storage, you can see the results.
+- You can also use `.getItem`
+- `JSON.stringify()` - is how you can turn anything into a string.
+The opposite of this is `JSON.parse()` - I don't think stringify can return private variables.